OtavioPompolini/lazyhttp/README.md

     - Resolve all known issues

 ## Roadmap some day
+    - Response headers not always display in same order
     - UI improvements based on OS window size (Windows rescale)
     - DB Migrations
     - FIX THE GOD DAMN DLL (I was too dumb to do it correctly)